 Keep in mind, this says "defective" parts.
 Each part may have one or more "defects" that cause the part to be appraised as a "defective" part.
 There is a difference between and defective part and a defect on a part.

-Most statistical software can solve for probabilities when given the correct inputs.
+Most statistical software programs can solve for probabilities when given the correct inputs.
 Entering the data correctly can be tricky so be sure to review the examples or 'help' sections within the software.

 Return to other Discrete Distributions